-If your vehicle has IFS (Independent Front Suspension) and is fitted with ABS brakes, the Part Time 4WD kit can be fitted without effecting the ABS system.
+If your vehicle has IFS (Independent Front Suspension) and is fitted with ABS brakes, the Part-Time 4WD kit can be fitted without affecting the ABS system.
 The reason for this is because the ABS speed sensor is reading off the wheel hub.

 Viscous Centre Diffs

-Vehicles fitted with viscous coupled centre diffs can still use our Part Time 4WD kit.
+Vehicles fitted with viscous coupled centre diffs can still use our Part-Time 4WD kit.
 To complete the installation, you will be required to purchase the ‘Centre Diff Lock’ button as used on the GXL models.
-The switch is an easy plug and play with the necessary plug & wiring already provided in the Toyota wiring loom.
+The switch is an easy plug and plays with the necessary plug & wiring already provided in the Toyota wiring loom.

 Marks 4WD prototype conversion was first fitted to our 6.5 Chevy diesel 80 series in September 1999.